scostic/azurecredits/README.md

-Simple Azure Blockchain Workbench Application for Managing Azure CSP Credits
+An Azure Blockchain Workbench Application for Managing Azure CSP Credits
 ================================================================================

 Overview
 ---------

-The Simple Marketplace application expresses a workflow for a simple transaction between a CSP and a buyer AzureCSP Credits.
+The AzureCSPCredits application expresses a workflow for a simple transaction between a CSP and a buyer of Azure CSP Credits.
 The state transition diagram below shows the interactions among the states in this workflow.

 Application Roles